newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-usdot.md

 issuingAgency: U.S. Department of Transportation
 ---

-Any commercial vehicle crossing state lines must register with the U.S. Department of Transportation (USDoT) and obtain a registration number.
+Any commercial vehicle crossing state lines must register with the U.S. Department of Transportation (USDoT) to obtain a registration number.

 ---